 - Customizable: Integrate with your org chart and using each individual’s schedule and device preference.

-Communications during the Response Phase are critical, and response teams should define the most appropriate protective action for each hazard to ensure the safety of employees.
+Communications during the response phase are critical, and response teams should define the most appropriate protective action for each hazard to ensure the safety of employees.

 A communications plan is essential for ensuring that responders can communicate with each other.
 Communication equipment, procedures, and systems must be interoperable.
-Develop an integrated voice and data communications system, including equipment, systems and protocols prior to an incident.
+Develop an integrated voice and data communications system, including equipment, systems, and protocols prior to an incident.

-How you communicate about crises can seriously impact how the public, the media, customers and regulators perceive your company.
+How you communicate about crises can seriously impact how the public, the media, customers, and regulators perceive your company.
 When the company is ready to resume normal business operations, communications must be sent that detail anticipated times of reopening impacted buildings.

 Communicate with suppliers and vendors and ask for their flexibility and understanding after a disaster occurs.
 They may provide critical machinery or software, or be willing to establish alternative billing or delivery options until your business is back on its feet.
-Establish regular communication with government agencies and regulatory authorities to obtain approvals for resuming occupancy of the building or to reconstruct the facility.
+Establish regular communication with government agencies and regulatory authorities to obtain approvals for resuming occupancy of the building or reconstructing the facility.